This post may contain affiliate links. Please read my disclosure and privacy policy.

 If you would prefer to use an air fryer, check out my Crispy Air Fryer Potatoes recipe instead.

-How to Roast Potatoes in the Oven
+How to Make Roasted Potatoes in the Oven

 Preheat the oven to 425ºF.
 If you plan on cooking another item at the same time, such as baked chicken breasts, this recipe is adaptable to other temperatures, too.
 (See the FAQ section below for tips.)